13.6 Preparing the child for a planned foster parent adoption or recruitment of an adoptive home.

 • One (1) of the best ways to prepare children for adoption is the development of a lifebook with the child.

-• Most children free for adoption have endured abuse, neglect and abandonment, and their self-esteem is typically very low.
-When coupled with the fact that virtually all children in care believe they are at fault for their removal, most do not believe they deserve a permanent family.
+• Most children available for adoption have endured abuse, neglect, and abandonment, and have complicated trauma histories which impact their overall well-being.
+When coupled with the fact that virtually all children in OOHC believe they are at fault for their removal, many do not believe they deserve a permanent family.

-• Many children in care do not know the real reasons why they were removed from their birth family or why they cannot return.
-Without this information, the child is not likely to accept his permanency goal or commit to the adoption.
+• Many children in OOHC do not know the real reasons why they were removed from their family or why they cannot return.
+Without this information, the child is not likely to accept their permanency goal or commit to the adoption.

-• The child's participation in recruitment activities often exposes the child's feelings, fears and misinformation about adoption.
-These comments or occurrences are opportunities for the SSW to:
+Assisting the child with participation in recruitment activities often exposes the child's feelings, fears, and misformation about adoption..
+These comments or occurrences are opportunities for the SSW and Child Focused Recruitment Model (CFRM) specialist to:

-• Explain to the child who is fearful about being adopted that all adoptive parents must attend classes to learn about adoption and that police records are checked to ensure that prospective parents have not hurt children or each other.
+1. Explain to the child who is fearful about being adopted that all adoptive parents must attend classes to learn about adoption and that police records are checked to ensure that prospective parents have not hurt children or each other;

-• Reassure the reluctant older child that he/she does not have to make a decision about adoption now, but that he/she should learn more about it and decide later if he wants to meet a family who is interested in him/her; and
+2. Reassure the reluctant older child that they do not have to make a decision about adoption now, but that they should learn more about it and decide later if they want to meet a family who is interested in them;

-• Explain to the child that potential adoptive families want to know how he/she feels or what he/she needs;
+3. Explain to the child that potential adoptive families want to know how the child feels or what he/she needs;

-• Based on age of the child, ask the child how to let families know he/she is available for adoption and compare his ideas to the methods currently in use;
+4. Based on age of the child, ask the child how to let families know he/she is available for adoption and compare their ideas to the methods currently in use;

-• Share with the child that families have been located for other children through the use of various media, recruitment events and activities and that his/her participation in recruitment not only helps him/her, but also helps all children waiting to be adopted;
+6. Share with the child that families have been located for other children through the use of various media, recruitment events, and activities and that his/her participation in recruitment not only helps him/her, but also helps all children waiting to be adopted;

-• Coordinate efforts with the assigned KAPE specialist if applicable, and encourage the child to participate in recruitment functions.
-The KAPE specialist will assist in explaining recruitment methods to the child.
+8. Coordinate efforts with the assigned Kentucky Adoption Profile Exchange (KAPE) specialist if applicable and encourage the child to participate in recruitment functions.
+The KAPE specialist may assist in explaining recruitment methods to the child.

-• Be sensitive to the child's need for privacy and age related reluctance to have peers know he/her is in foster care and needs to be adopted.
-This is especially critical for teenagers.
+9. Be sensitive to the child's need for privacy and age-related reluctance to have peers know he/she is in foster care and needs to be adopted.
+This is especially critical for teenagers; and

-• Many foster children were abruptly removed from the birth home and perhaps one (1) or more foster homes.
+10. Many foster children were abruptly removed from the home and perhaps one (1) or more foster homes.
 The child needs to be reassured that in adoption the move is planned.

 Procedure